 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 established a prescription drug benefit under Medicare ("Medicare Part D") and a federal subsidy to sponsors of retiree health care benefit plans that provide benefits that are at least actuarially equivalent to Medicare Part D. The benefits provided under the Bank's plan to certain participants are at least actuarially equivalent to the Medicare Part D prescription drug benefit.
-The estimated effects of the subsidy, retroactive to January 1, 2004, are reflected in actuarial loss in the accumulated postretirement benefit obligation.
+The estimated effects of the subsidy, retroactive to January 1, 2004, are reflected in actuarial loss in the accumulated postretirement benefit obligation and net periodic postretirement benefit expense.

-There were no receipts of federal Medicare subsidies in the year ended December 31, 2006.
-Expected receipts in the year ending December 31, 2007, related to payments made in the year ended December 31, 2006, are \$.5 million.
+There were no receipts of federal Medicare Part D subsidies in the year ended December 31, 2006.
+Receipts in the year ending December 31, 2007, related to benefits paid in each of the years ended December 31, 2006 and 2007 were \$0.4 million.
+Expected receipts in 2008, related to benefits paid in the year ended December 31, 2007 are \$0.1 million.